iksaglam/Zonguldak/Files/Pop_Gen.md

 -SNP_pval 1e-12 | Remove sites with a pvalue larger than 1e-12  |
 -postCutoff 0.85 | Call genotypes with a posterior probability of over 85%  |

-Recalling also our choice for data filtering and that we would like to output files in various formats, our final command line would look something like this:
+Recalling  our choice for data filtering and that we would like to output files in various formats, our final command line would look something like this:

 ```Bash
 mkdir results_geno